 - Strawberry, mint

 Edible plants can add just as much to your landscape design as ornamental varieties.
-We are offering online shopping with delivery or next day curbside pickup, so get in touch to start working on your dream edible planters for your outdoor kitchen!
+So stop in to start working on your dream edible planters for your outdoor kitchen!

 Platt Hill Nursery is Chicago’s premier garden center and nursery.